Back

-Azure AD Premium: Why Identity Is the Key to Corporate Cloud Security
+Azure AD Premium is Key to Cloud Security for Businesses

 There’s one single question that I have to answer almost every day.
 It comes in many variations, but it amounts to this: “Is it safe?”
 My answer usually involves Azure AD Premium and the latest developments in identity management.